 Wakasa: How about museum curators in Japan?

-Murakami: It’s a hobby for them.
+Murakami: Its a hobby for them.

 Wakasa: Even museums?